samiul-islam-siam/ARM-Assembly/README.md

 ## 📄 License

 This project is open-source and available for educational and personal use.

+This project is open-source.
 Feel free to use, modify, and distribute it as needed.

-This project is open-source.
-Feel free to use and modify it as needed.